Klayman v. Obama: Impact

 The ruling in Klayman v.
 Obama directly conflicted with a different District Court ruling in American Civil Liberties Union v.
 Clapper, in which the Fourth Amendment was not discussed in favor of an analysis of the effectiveness of the NSA's efforts to fight terrorism.
-This resulted in a split precedent, which in turn caused significant confusion over whether NSA surveillance violated the Constitution, along with calls for a definitive Supreme Court decision on the matter.
+This resulted in a split precedent, which in turn caused significant confusion over whether NSA surveillance violates the Constitution, along with calls for a definitive Supreme Court decision on the matter.

 While acknowledging Leon's attempts to address the Fourth Amendment implications of NSA data surveillance, legal commentators largely concluded that the ruling left the constitutional questions vague and poorly addressed.
 Others noted the continuing conflict between the Fourth Amendment and surveillance procedures enabled by the Patriot Act and Foreign Intelligence Surveillance Act, which also remained unclear after the ruling.